Catrobat/Catroweb/doc/current/program_details.md

 ## Show program details with a given id
 >

-Given The HTTP Request:
+Given the HTTP Request:

 | Method | GET |
 | --- | --- |
 | Url | /pocketcode/api/projects/getInfoById.json |

-And The GET parameters:
+And the GET parameters:

 | Name | Value |
 | --- | --- |
 | id | 2 |

-When The Request is invoked
+When the Request is invoked

-Then The returned json object will be:
+Then the returned json object will be:
 ```json
 {
     "completeTerm":"",